Ezekiel 7 – Then You Shall Know That I Am the LORD

 i.
 “Ezekiel has hereby twisted what was originally a positive symbol of election and legitimate authority into an emblematic cudgel of oppression and wickedness.”
 (Block)

 ii.
-Smith is an example of those who identify the rod with Babylon: “The day of Jerusalem’s judgment would begin with the blossoming of the arrogant superpower Babylon, God’s judgment ‘rod.’
+Smith gives an example of those who identify the rod with Babylon: “The day of Jerusalem’s judgment would begin with the blossoming of the arrogant superpower Babylon, God’s judgment ‘rod.’
 The wickedness and violent deeds of the citizens of Judah created the need for this rod of correction.”

 c.
-None… none… none of them: With poetic power and repetition, Ezekiel assured them that none would escape the coming calamity.
+None…none…none of them: With poetic power and repetition, Ezekiel assured them that none would escape the coming calamity.
 Both the buyer and the seller would have reasons to mourn, for wrath is on their whole multitude.

 i.
-The buyer… the seller: “The point is, of course, that buying and selling will have lost their significance in the face of the total disaster that will come on buyer and seller alike.”
+The buyer…the seller: “The point is, of course, that buying and selling will have lost their significance in the face of the total disaster that will come on buyer and seller alike.”
 (Vawter and Hoppe)

 ii.
 The seller shall not return: “In a grim parody of the ancient laws of Jubilee, the prophet declares that patrimonial property that has been lost to the family will not return; the year of Jubilee will be canceled.”
 (Block)